yycdavid/taso/README.md

+## Edits for tamago

+- Collect graph runtime speedup, time taken by optimizer, number of graphs explored (in candidate set). `examples/get_time.sh` shows how to run the benchmarks and get these results
+- To run GPU for ~2min each time before evaluating full graph runtime.
+This is to make sure GPU reaches a stable temperature, such that the measured results won't have a large variance due to temperature.
+- Convert synthesized rules into format that can be taken by [tamago](https://github.com/yycdavid/tamago).
+Run `python verify/read_rules.py graph_subst.pb` to convert the rules.

 # TASO: A Tensor Algebra SuperOptimizer for Deep Learning

 TASO optimizes the computation graphs of DNN models using automatically generated and verified graph transformations.